-I'm a fan of natural consequences, but sometimes the lessons are too big - with consequences that last a lifetime - for the maturity level of the child.
-One such example is when a child wants to take on significant debt in the form of college loans.
-Most 17 year old high school students do not have the life experience to be able to understand the impact that taking on tens of thousands of dollars in debt will have on their lives.
+The consequences of taking on too much college debt last a lifetime.
+While natural consequences can be a great teacher, in the case of decisions about taking on loans for college, they are too significant and life-altering for the maturity level of a teen.
+Most 17-year-old high school students do not have the life experience to be able to understand the impact that taking on tens of thousands of dollars in debt will have on their lives.

-While I encourage young adults to have freedom in making their own decisions, wise and carefully presented parental input is imperative in this issue.
-Most people would never consider advising a 17-18 year old to purchase a $80K house with payments deferred for 4 years (and a home loan has collateral -- if you go into default, they foreclose and the debt is gone), yet many are willing to let the same teen take on student loans that have even more of a financial impact.
+Young adults deserve the freedom to make their own decisions about many issues, but wise and carefully presented parental input is imperative in this issue.
+Most people would never consider advising a 17-18 year-old to purchase a $80K house with payments deferred for 4 years (and unlike college loans, a home loan has collateral—if you go into default, they foreclose and the debt is gone), yet many are willing to let the same teen take on student loans that have even more of a financial impact.

-Few young adults who have never supported themselves financially can truly understand what they are getting into with student loans.
-A friend of mine opted for her top choice of colleges, a small private school, and ended up with over $50K worth of student loans.
-She got a good job with her degree, but even so, the debt informed every life choice until she was almost forty years old.
+Few young adults can truly understand what they are getting into with student loans.
+A friend of mine opted for her top choice of college, a small private school, and ended up with over $50K worth of student loans.
+Today that amount would be doubled with the rise in the cost of attending college.
+My friend got a good job with her degree, but even so, the large debt informed every life choice until she was almost forty years old.

 Suggestions for College Debt Discussions